huaweicloud/terraform-provider-huaweicloud/docs/resources/fw_policy_v2.md

     `shared` status of an existing firewall policy.
 Only administrative users can specify if the policy should be shared.

-* `tenant_id` - (Optional, String, ForceNew) The owner of the firewall policy.
-Required if admin wants to create a firewall policy for another tenant.
-Changing this creates a new firewall policy.

 * `value_specs` - (Optional, Map, ForceNew) Map of additional options.

 ## Attributes Reference